geoserver/geoserver-history/doc/en/user/source/data/app-schema/polymorphism.rst

 toXlinkHref
 ```````````
-Special function written for referential polymorphism, and not to be used anywhere else.
+Special function written for referential polymorphism and feature chaining, not to be used outside of linkElement.
 It infers that the attribute should be encoded as xlink:href.

 **Syntax**::